BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 Being sidelined to limited areas of work, often based on protective paternalism, preventing development experience *

-The Facades Conference will be coming to Toronto on Friday October 11th, 2019.
-It will be bringing together some of the world’s most productive building professionals.
-This is an opportunity to be inspired and learn how to innovate all steps of facade implementation, from systems and materials to designs and delivery strategies.
+The Facades Conference came to Toronto on Friday October 11th, 2019.
+It brought together some of the world’s most productive building professionals.
+This was an opportunity to be inspired and learn how to innovate all steps of facade implementation, from systems and materials to designs and delivery strategies.

 * Canadian Architect; “Because It’s 2017: Gender Diversity in Canada’s Architecture Profession” February 2018